-As the 2012 General Election nears, it's important to engage candidates on the role of religion in politics, and make sure we vote for and promote candidates dedicated to secularism.
-Here are some things you can do to make sure our next legislative season is headed by policymakers who are dedicated to rebuilding the wall of protection between church and state:
+As the 2014 General Election nears, it's important to engage candidates on the role of religion in politics, and make sure we vote for and promote candidates dedicated to secularism.
+Here are some things you can do to make sure our next legislative season is headed by policymakers who are dedicated to secular public-policy making rebuilding the wall of protection between church and state:

 Find Your District and Learn More About the Candidates!